The Best Restaurants in Nashville

 1796 21st Ave S, Nashville, TN 37212, USA

 This Nashville institution often has a line out the door and wrapped around the building. (“It moves fast!” everyone will tell you.)
-And once inside the scene is no-frills, but it’s not the atmosphere you’re going for – it’s the people, the...
+Once inside, the scene is no-frills, but it’s not the atmosphere you’re here for—it’s the people, the tradition,...

 8400 TN-100, Nashville, TN 37221, USA